bethelmyd/Resume/README.md

 *Researching			*Debugging			*Advising

 ## EXPERIENCE
+### ASSOCIATE PROFESSOR
+Embry-Riddle Aeronautical University | Aug 2020 - Present

+Currently teaching classes in Java programming, C and Unix, Discrete Structures, and Computer Graphics (WebGL2 with JavaScript)
+I also mentor many students and oversee their projects.

 ### ASSISTANT PROFESSOR
-Bethune-Cookman University| Aug 2004 - Present
+Bethune-Cookman University| Aug 2004 - August 2020

-Teaching a wide variety of courses in computer science and computer information systems like: Java programming, data structures, assembly language, computability, Web design (front end and back end), operating systems, network operating systems, network security, database management systems.
+Taught a wide variety of courses in computer science and computer information systems like: Java programming, data structures, assembly language, computability, Web design (front end and back end), operating systems, network operating systems, network security, database management systems.
-Contributing to curriculum design and completion.
+Contributed to curriculum design and completion.

 Mentoring students, several of whom have gone on to have very successful careers.